-Marina Dredging: What It Is, and Why It’s Done
+Marina Dredging: What It Is, and Why It’s Important

 Of all the commercial marine interests impacted by the regular accumulation of sand, silt and debris — otherwise known as sedimentation — perhaps none are so adversely affected as marinas.
 Due to the very nature of public and private marinas that supply safe havens for mariners to moor, dock and launch their boats, the passageways of marinas need to be kept free and clear of obstacles and debris at all times.